The last recession has put almost all businesses to the test.

 I had an interview last week for a marketing management job.
 The interview had to end sooner as the marketer wasn’t able to cite any KPI they were using at his current job despite the fact that he claimed to be managing businesses and running his own teams.

-I couldn’t get any feel of what’s included on a weekly basis.
-What are the KPIs and follow the expectations for successfully managing a marketing team.
+I couldn’t get any feel of what’s included on a weekly basis, what the KPIs are, and the expectations for successfully managing a marketing team.
 This is a red flag.
 And it’s hard to tell whether he has some flaws on the job, or the business has no expectation of revenue generation and profits whatsoever.

 So regardless, make sure you’re able to answer these questions: What are the most crucial KPIs for every team?
 What makes the team successful?
 How do you know you’ve had a good week?